BLUESTONE (2018-2019)

 EXPLODING BACK TO LIFE

 With all students allowed back on campus, the club once again took aim at the Spaceport America Cup 30k COTS challenge.
-The airframe of the rocket, dubbed “Coach 30k”, is 9.38’ long and has an ID of 4.5”.
-The airframe is made from 2x2 Twill 3k 7oz T-300 Carbon Fiber Fabric with the exception of the avionics bay which is made from fiberglass.
-The avionics bay is connected to the forward airframe and the power tube by a polycarbonate coupler; the nosecone is also connected to the forward airframe using a polycarbonate coupler.
-The rocket has three trapezoidal fins made from a plywood core wrapped with carbon fiber and finished with a tip-to-tip carbon fiber layup.
-The fins are tabbed for alignment with the internal centering rings.
+The airframe of the rocket, dubbed “Coach 30k” after former Duke Men’s Basketball Coach Mike Krzyzewski, was 9.38 feet long and had an inner diameter of 4.5 inches.
+The airframe was made from 2x2 Twill 3k 7oz T-300 Carbon Fiber Fabric, with the exception of the avionics bay which was made from fiberglass.
+The avionics bay was connected to the forward airframe and the power tube by a polycarbonate coupler.
+The nosecone was also connected to the forward airframe using a polycarbonate coupler.
+The rocket had three trapezoidal fins made from a plywood core wrapped with carbon fiber and finished with a tip-to-tip carbon fiber layup.
+The fins were tabbed for alignment with the internal centering rings.
 A dual recovery system was implemented with Peregrine 12g CO2 ejection charges for drogue and main parachute deployment.
-The drogue chute is a 5’ Rocketman standard parachute and the main chute is a 14’ Rocketman standard parachute.
-The telemetry of the rocket will be monitored by a TeleMega altimeter, a RRC3 altimeter, and a Featherweight GPS tracker; the electronics will be powered by two 3.7V LiPo and a 9V alkaline battery and the electronics will be activated using Featherweight magnetic switches.
-The rocket’s payload experiment will investigate the shielding effect of steel against muon penetration at altitude.
-The enclosure for this experimental project houses three identical muon detectors each made with a custom PCB and a “SiPM'' PCB; the enclosure also contains a MS5607 Pressure Sensor to convert pressure readings to altitude.
-The overall rocket design was analyzed using OpenRocket, SolidWorks FEA, and Ansys Fluent; simulation results were supplemented by ground tests of the recovery and avionics systems.
+The drogue chute was a 5-foot Rocketman standard parachute, and the main chute was a 14-foot Rocketman standard parachute.
+The telemetry of the rocket was monitored by a TeleMega altimeter, an RRC3 altimeter, and a Featherweight GPS tracker.
+The electronics were powered by two 3.7V LiPo and a 9V alkaline battery and the electronics will be activated using Featherweight magnetic switches.
+The rocket’s payload experiment investigated the shielding effect of steel against muon penetration at altitude.
+The enclosure for this experimental project housed three identical muon detectors, each made with a custom PCB and a “SiPM'' PCB.
+The enclosure also contained a MS5607 Pressure Sensor to convert pressure readings to altitude.
+The overall rocket design was analyzed using OpenRocket, SolidWorks FEA, and Ansys Fluent.
+Simulation results were supplemented by ground tests of the recovery and avionics systems.